Cherry blossoms, spring festivals, and the promise of summer make April a beautiful time to be in Japan.

-No matter where you are, you’re bound to get your fix of flowers and traditional events.
+No matter where you are in the country, you’re bound to get your fix of flowers and traditional events.
 It’s also one of the best times of the year to see geisha in Kyoto.

 Kansai events